DRted2099/Route-generating-script-Kramer-Beverage/README.md

 WHAT DOES THE SCRIPT DO?

 It uses the information from the excel sheet (see Routing_GitHub.xlsx) to create a routing list.
 It takes into account the distance as well as the load carried by the vehicle.
 This can be changed by inputting desired value in line #35 of the script (change the value of variable 'limit_case').
+The default value chosen was 800.

+If the load exceeds 800, the script splits it and moves it into a different truck/vehicle while updating the value in the table.
+The script runs until all the cases of all the stops are used

 A bit of data cleaning is also done using MATLAB to achieve required result.

 BEFORE RUNNING SCRIPT READ THIS: